World's 50 best foods

 5. Peking duck, China

-The maltose-syrup glaze coating the skin is the secret.
+he maltose-syrup glaze coating the skin is the secret.
 Slow roasted in an oven, the crispy, syrup-coated skin is so good that authentic eateries will serve more skin than meat, and bring it with pancakes, onions and hoisin or sweet bean sauce.
 Other than flying or floating, this is the only way you want your duck.

 4. Sushi, Japan